-1.1 BACKGROUND
+1.1 Background

-This Environmental Security Technology Certification Program (ESTCP) project evaluated the benefits and utility of applying transport optimization algorithms, operable on desktop computers, versus a traditional trial-and-error approach.
-The focus was on groundwater pump-and-treat (P&T) systems.
+This ESTCP project evaluated the benefits and utility of applying transport optimization algorithms, operable on desktop computers, versus a traditional trial-&-error approach.
+The focus was on groundwater pump and treat (P&T) systems.
 The transport optimization algorithms link mathematical optimization techniques with simulations of groundwater flow and contaminant transport to determine the best combination of well locations and pumping rates for a P&T system.
-These mathematical algorithms can contribute to long-term operating cost reduction and/or improved performance of these systems with respect to compliance objectives (e.g., achieve cleanup standards in less time).
+These mathematical algorithms can potentially contribute to long-term operating cost reduction and/or improved performance of these systems with respect to compliance objectives (e.g. achieve cleanup standards in less time).

-Remediation system evaluation (RSE) or remedial process optimization (RPO) provides a broad assessment of optimization for the remedial systems, including system goals and exit strategy, below-ground performance, above-ground performance, monitoring and reporting, and potential for alternate technology.
+Remediation System Evaluation (RSE) or Remedial Process Optimization (RPO) provides a broad assessment of optimization for the remedial systems, which includes system goals and exit strategy, below-ground performance, above-ground performance, monitoring and reporting, and potential for alternate technology.
 The pumpage optimization (as demonstrated in this project) is a subset or a component of these more general optimization evaluations for cases where P&T is expected to be a major component moving forward.
-The pumpage optimization impacts subsurface aspects of the remedy (e.g., cleanup time and containment) and in some cases also impacts above-ground aspects (treatment plant size/flow rate and influent concentrations) and possible monitoring requirements.
+The pumpage optimization impacts subsurface aspects of the remedy (e.g., cleanup time, containment) and in some cases also impacts above-ground aspects (treatment plant size/flow rate and influent concentrations), and possible monitoring requirements as well.

-A previous project sponsored by the United States Environmental Protection Agency (USEPA, 1999 a and b) demonstrated potential savings of millions of dollars in operating and maintenance (O&M) costs over the projected P&T lifetime at two of three sites through the application of "hydraulic optimization."
+A previous project sponsored by the US EPA (US EPA, 1999a,b) demonstrated potential avoidance of millions of dollars in O&M costs over the projected P&T lifetime at two of three sites through the application of "hydraulic optimization".
 Hydraulic optimization couples simpler optimization techniques (linear and mixed-integer programming) with simulations of groundwater flow (but not transport).
-The transport optimization techniques that are the focus of this ESTCP project are potentially more powerful than the hydraulic optimization techniques because they rigorously incorporate predictions of contaminant concentrations, contaminant mass, and/or cleanup duration.
+The transport optimization techniques that are the focus of this ESTCP project are potentially more powerful than the hydraulic optimization techniques, because they rigorously incorporate predictions of contaminant concentrations, contaminant mass, and/or cleanup duration.
 However, transport optimization codes are also more complex and difficult to apply than hydraulic optimization codes.

-This demonstration project was divided into two phases.
+This demonstration project was divided into two phases:

-- \$ Phase 1: Pre-optimization site screening - \$ Phase 2: Demonstration of transport optimization codes
+- Phase 1: Pre-optimization site screening - Phase 2: Demonstration of transport optimization codes

-For Phase 1, a spreadsheet-based pre-optimization screening methodology was developed and applied at eleven existing Department of Defense (DoD) P&T systems.
-The objective of Phase 1 was to provide end users with a framework and a simple tool for quickly and inexpensively prioritizing which sites are most likely to benefit from the application of transport optimization codes.
+For Phase 1, a spreadsheet-based pre-optimization screening methodology was developed and applied at eleven existing DoD P&T systems.
+The objective of Phase 1 was to provide end-users with a framework and a simple tool for quickly and inexpensively prioritizing which sites are most likely to benefit from the application of transport optimization codes.
 For this project, criteria for site selection in addition to those specified in screening methodology included the existence of a flow and transport model considered to be "up-to-date and acceptable for design purposes" and a willingness to consider implementing changes suggested by the optimization analysis.

-For Phase 2, transport optimization was compared with a trial-and-error approach for the following three sites.
+For Phase 2, transport optimization was compared with a trial-&-error approach for three sites:

-- \$ Umatilla Chemical Depot, Hermiston, Oregon (Umatilla) - \$ Tooele Army Depot, Tooele, Utah (Tooele) - \$ Former Blaine Naval Ammunition Depot, Hastings, Nebraska (Blaine)
+- Umatilla Chemical Depot, Hermiston, Oregon ("Umatilla") - Tooele Army Depot, Tooele, Utah ("Tooele") - Former Blaine Naval Ammunition Depot, Hastings, Nebraska ("Blaine")